 The EPO is also introducing a new micro-entity fee system, which is being extended from the current system, for eligible micro-entities, to include fee-reductions for filing, search, designation, examination, grant, and renewal fees.
 In this context, micro-entities are defined as microenterprises, natural persons and non-profit organisations, universities, and public research organisations, provided they have filed fewer than five patent applications in the last five years.
 Small and medium-sized enterprises (SMEs) are not included as micro-entities.

-In almost all cases, official fees must be paid at the prevailing rate, and so official fees paid on or after 1 April 2022 must be paid at the new (higher) rate.
-For six months after the new (higher) fees take effect (and so, until 1 October 2022), if an official fee is incorrectly paid at the old (lower) rate, it will still be considered validly paid if the deficit is paid within two months of an invitation from the EPO to do so.
+In almost all cases, official fees must be paid at the prevailing rate, and so official fees paid on or after 1 April 2024 must be paid at the new (higher) rate, where applicable.
+For six months after the new (higher) fees take effect (and so, until 1 October 2024), if an official fee is incorrectly paid at the old (lower) rate, it will still be considered validly paid if the deficit is paid within two months of an invitation from the EPO to do so.

-If you have further questions regarding this EPO fee increase, please get in touch with your usual Mewburn contact or email firstname.lastname@example.org.
+If you have further questions regarding these fee changes, please get in touch with your usual Mewburn contact or email email@example.com.

 Sign up to our newsletter: Forward - news, insights and features

 We have an easily-accessible office in central London, as well as a number of regional offices throughout the UK and an office in Munich, Germany.
 We’d love to hear from you, so please get in touch.